-2. It has its seat in the district of Amsterdam.
+2. It has its headquarter/incorporation in the district of Amsterdam.

-- creating a scientific forum for activities in the field of donation and/or transplantation;
+- creating a scientific forum for activities and international cooperation in the field of donation and/or transplantation;

 2. It aims to achieve this purpose, among other things, through:

-- being a forum for discussions about both positive and negative clinical and scientific experiences, introduction of confirmed experimental findings and new methods within the clinical practice, legal and ethical problems and questions related to donation and/or transplantation and experimental research;
+- creating a forum for discussions about clinical and scientific experiences, introduction of confirmed experimental findings and new methods into clinical practice, legal and ethical problems and questions related to donation and/or transplantation and experimental research;

-- collaboration with organ distributing and other organizations or authorities dealing with organ donation and/or transplantation;
+- collaboration with other organizations, societies or authorities dealing with organ donation and/or transplantation;

-- contributing to quality guidelines concerning donation and/or transplantation;
+- contributing to and supporting quality guidelines concerning donation and/or transplantation;

 a. through death of the member;